50 Worst Habits for Your Heart

 The quicker you seek treatment, the less likely you'll suffer from permanent damage that can't be reversed.
 "It's better for it to be much ado about nothing than sitting on a heart attack for six hours," says Dr. Robert J. Ostfeld, MD, MS from the Cardiac Wellness Program at Montefiore.

-The Remedy Rx: Depending on the type of cardiovascular event or condition you're experiencing, you could feel a wide range of physical symptoms, including:
+The Rx: Depending on the type of cardiovascular event or condition you're experiencing, you could feel a wide range of physical symptoms, including:

 - Chest pain.